Let It Fall: Los Angeles 1982–1992: Reception

 Let It Fall: Los Angeles 1982–1992 has an approval rating of 100% on the review aggregator Rotten Tomatoes based on 22 reviews, with a weighted average of 8.3/10.
 On Metacritic, the film has a score of 92/100 based on 6 reviews.

 The New York Times praised the film's construction, saying, "the multiethnic oral history allows politicians and the police, victims and survivors who witnessed the events of April 29 and 30, 1992, to expose a relentless accretion of official decisions and public resentments."
 Vogue magazine commented, "Let It Fall, in the broadest sense, is about memory: what we remember, how we remember it, and how the collective accretion of individual memories can illuminate the complexity of history in a way that official institutional memory cannot."

 Awards

-The film was awarded by National Board of Review alongside Angelina Jolie's First They Killed My Father with the 2017 NBR Freedom of Expression award.
+The film was awarded by National Board of Review alongside Angelina Jolie's First They Killed My Father with the 2017 NBR Freedom of Expression Award.
 The Indiana Film Journalists Association gave it a 2017 IFJA Award for Best Documentary.
 The film also received an Alfred I. duPont-Columbia University Award, a Sigma Delta Chi Award from the Society of Professional Journalists, and a Robert F. Kennedy Journalism Award from the Robert F. Kennedy Center for Justice and Human Rights.
-It received nominations for the 39th News & Documentary Emmy Awards, for Outstanding Historical Documentary and Outstanding Research.
+It received nominations at the 39th News & Documentary Emmy Awards, for Outstanding Historical Documentary and Outstanding Research.